-This theme has become imperative in light of the findings concerning the assessment of the proficiency of the two groups in executing this essential skill of transporting patients during emergencies.
+This matter has become urgent in light of the findings concerning the assessment of the proficiency of the two groups in executing this essential skill of transporting patients during emergencies.
 The highlighted inadequacies, therefore, need to urgently be attended to through specific training programs coupled with regular practice sessions.
 Feedback mechanisms and simulation exercises, if incorporated, can further help in making the learning be more efficient and performance in Real Life Situations better.